 Bagel king Joe Morena has devoted his life to capturing Montreal’s burgeoning bagel culture.
+Many say he makes the best bagels in Montreal.
 He reveals the secrets behind his art and why these Montreal bagels are the best in town.

 Montreal bagels history

-The clientele are mostly local residents who grew up on Montreal-style bagels from this very bakery, which opened in 1957.
+The clientele is mostly local residents who grew up on Montreal style bagels from this very bakery, which opened in 1957.